MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     will install the Moby engine and CLI.
 -   Installs IoT Edge.
 -   Installs SSH to support remote access to the server
--   Enables the firewall and opens ports 80 and 22 for inbound and outbound traffic.
-Port 80 is used by MCC and port 22 is used for SSH communications.
+-   Enables the firewall and opens port 80 for inbound and outbound traffic.
+Port 80 is used by MCC.
 -   Configures Connected Cache tuning settings.
 -   Creates the necessary *FREE* Azure resource - IoT Hub/IoT Edge.
 -   Deploys the MCC container to server.